orhunozbek/dspa-semester-project/README.md

 time you shutdown your computer.
 When you do not shut down your computer you don't need to do any of these steps at all.

+After the setup, each task (Task1.java, Task2.java, Task3.java) can be run in order to get the results.
+Results will be streamed to Kafka topics, the names are configurable as properties or as constants.
+Default output Kafka topic names are:

+"activityCounter" : Task 1
+"task2OutputTopic" : Task 2
+"fradulentUserDetection" : Task 3